Contra Costa County

 Program Directors design, implement, and evaluate your child’s individualized program.
 Your child’s Program Director will be your primary contact at FirstSteps and is always available to answer your questions.

-Michelle Benham earned her Bachelor of Arts degree in Psychology with a Minor in Spanish, from San Diego State University in 2008.
-She received her Master's degree in Psychology from the Applied Behavior Analysis program at California State University, Fresno.
+Samantha Hightower earned her Bachelor of Arts degree in Liberal Studies with a Minor in Art, from Notre Dame de Namur University in 2013 and earned her Master’s degree in Curriculum & Instruction in Applied Behavior Analysis, from Arizona State University in 2018.

 Ameena Sweeting, M.A., BCBA